conorbr/breen_blog/_posts/2018-10-24-a-labour-of-love.markdown

 From the dawn of time men have famously had their own primary drive, something that they will go without food/sleep to see complete.
 In the way that Neil Armstrong felt the need for aviation and later space exploration, the way George Bool created a seemingly useless form of mathematics to which every device we use now owes its existence.
 I, it would seem, found my time best spent shamelessly trying to impress a girl.

 Some backstory, I'm terrible for looking at my phone.
 It's perpetually on silent, because I feel that I should be the one who dictates when it gets my attention.
-Because of this people are *sometimes* left unread.
+Because of this people are *sometimes* left on read.

 Cue, what I have come to call the Megan Beacon